nhsd-a2si/docs-uec-appts/_pages/scope/usecases/usep_abus10.md

 From a 111 provider:
 >_Some providers may have multiple diaries set up where clinics are being delivered by more than one clinician.
 >Current proprietary solutions can offer up appointments grouped by diaries, forcing the 111 call handler to go through each diary looking for the best slot.
-In the national API, providers will be expected to return all the slots that match the start/end times, regardless of the provider's internal diary structure._
+Providers should simply return all appropriate slots for the selected service in one set_

 ### Acceptance Criteria
 * The list **must** contain the actual geographic location of the appointment, rather than generic details of the location of the overall service provider.